tkuriyama/elm-package-search/README.md

 Experiment to build a better (deeper-indexed) search for Elm packages.

+**[> Try the live app][https://tarokuriyama.com/elmsearch/]**

-The search algorithm is implemented with a vector space index, with a modified term-frequency inverse-document-frequency factor weighting.
+* The search algorithm is implemented with a vector space index, with a modified term-frequency inverse-document-frequency factor weighting.

-See the [blog post](LINK) for motivation and details.
+* See the [blog post](LINK) for motivation and details.

 ## Python Scraper and Indexer